Ellence prices near Virginia Beach, VA

 DRUG INTERACTIONS: Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug include: cimetidine, other drugs that may affect the heart (including trastuzumab, anthracyclines such as doxorubicin).

 PRECAUTIONS: Before using epirubicin, tell your doctor or pharmacist if you are allergic to it; or to other anthracyclines (e.g., doxorubicin); or to anthracenediones (e.g., mitoxantrone); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood/bleeding disorders (e.g., anemia, low blood cell counts), gout, heart disease (e.g., congestive heart failure, recent heart attack, fast/slow/irregular heartbeat), kidney disease, liver disease, radiation treatment (especially to chest area).
 Do not have immunizations/vaccinations without the consent of your doctor, and avoid contact with people who have recently received oral polio vaccine or flu vaccine inhaled through the nose.
 Wash your hands well to prevent the spread of infections.
 To lower your risk of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.
 This medication may make you more sensitive to the sun.
 Limit your time in the sun.
 Avoid tanning booths and sunlamps.
 Use sunscreen and wear protective clothing when outdoors.
 Tell your doctor right away if you get sunburned or have skin blisters/redness.
 Before having surgery, tell your doctor or dentist that you are using this medication.
 Caution is advised when using this drug in the elderly because they may be more sensitive to the effects of the drug.
 Caution is advised when using this drug in children because they may be more sensitive to the effects of the drug, especially effects on the heart.
 This medication may affect the production of sperm in males, increasing the risk of fathering a child with birth defects.
 Therefore, men receiving treatment with this drug should use reliable forms of birth control (e.g., condoms).
 Consult your doctor for details and to discuss effective forms of birth control.
 This medication can affect menstruation in females and cause premature menopause.
 Consult your doctor or pharmacist for details.
 This medication is not recommended for use during pregnancy.
 It may harm an unborn baby.
-If you become pregnant or think you may be pregnant, tell your doctor right away.
-Women of child-bearing age and men using this medication should use reliable forms of birth control (such as birth control pills, condoms) to prevent pregnancy.
+Women of child-bearing age should use reliable forms of birth control (such as birth control pills, condoms) to prevent pregnancy during treatment and for 6 months after the last dose of epirubicin.
+Male patients with female partners should use reliable forms of birth control during treatment and for 3 months after the last dose.
+Male patients with pregnant partners should use condoms during treatment and for at least 7 days after the last dose.
+If you or your partner become pregnant or think you may be pregnant, tell your doctor right away.
 Consult your doctor for details and to discuss effective forms of birth control.
-It is not known whether this drug passes into breast milk.
-Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
+It is unknown if this drug passes into breast milk.
+Because of the possible risk to the infant, breast-feeding while using this drug is not recommended and for at least 7 days after the last dose.
 Consult your doctor before breast-feeding.

 Conditions Commonly Treated by Ellence